White House tech summit: Bezos, Cook, Thiel set to attend

 Related: Trump sparked a CEO revolt.
 Here's why

-Among those representing the government will be Jared Kushner, a White House senior adviser and Trump's son-in-law, and Chris Liddell, the director of strategic initiatives.
+Among those representing the government will be Ivanka Trump and Jared Kushner, both White House advisers; Treasury Secretary Steven Mnuchin; Homeland Security Secretary John Kelly; White House budget director Mick Mulvaney and White House economic adviser Gary Cohn.

-Liddell is a former top executive for General Motors, Microsoft, International Paper and William Morris Endeavor, whom Trump named the director of the council.
+Chris Liddell, the White House director of strategic initiatives and a former top executive for General Motors, Microsoft, International Paper and William Morris Endeavor, was named by Trump as director of the council.

 Vice President Mike Pence is also expected to stop by, and the group will meet with Trump late in the afternoon to provide an overview of the discussions, according to one senior White House official.